Ridly Greig

-Ridly Greig (born August 8, 2002) is a Canadian professional ice hockey centre for the Ottawa Senators of the National Hockey League (NHL).
+Ridly Greig (born August 8, 2002) is a Canadian professional ice hockey player who is a centre for the Ottawa Senators of the National Hockey League (NHL).
 He was selected by the Senators in the first round of the 2020 NHL entry draft with the 28th overall pick.

 Playing career

 Amateur

 Greig was selected by the Brandon Wheat Kings of the Western Hockey League (WHL) in the first round, eight overall, of the 2017 WHL bantam draft.
 In his first season of junior hockey with Brandon, Greig appeared in only four games during the 2017–18 season, marking just one assist.
 In his second season with Brandon, and his first full one in the WHL in 2018–19, Greig recorded 14 goals and 21 assists for 35 points in 63 games.
 He returned to Brandon for the COVID-19 pandemic-shortened 2019–20 season, recording 26 goals and 60 points in 54 games before the season was ended prematurely on March 23, 2020 with no playoffs.
 The following 2020–21 season was again abbreviated by the pandemic, starting on December 4, 2020 limited to just 24 games and no playoffs.
 Greig appeared in 21 of Brandon's 24 games, scoring 10 goals and 32 points.
 Ahead of the 2021–22 season, Greig was named the 66th captain in Wheat Kings history.
 He made 39 appearances with Brandon that season, recording 26 goals and 63 points.
 The Wheat Kings made the WHL playoffs for the first time in Greig's time with the team.
 Brandon was eliminated by the Red Deer Rebels in six games in the best-of-seven first round series.
 Greig added two goals and three points in the series.